Areeba-majid/Physical-AI-Humanoid-Robotics-Book/README.md

 This is the frontend for the AI-native Physical AI & Humanoid Robotics textbook platform, built with Docusaurus.

+## Deployment
+This project is configured for deployment on Vercel.

 ## Installation

 ```bash